rj-may/math4610/software_manual/LUfactor.md

 **Description/Purpose:** This code is to compute the LU factorization of a matrix.
 It is assuming good pivots in the elimination steps.
 It will out two matrices L and U such L * U = A. It should work on most square independent matrices.
+This is good for solving different values of b instead of recombuting an elimiated b every time.

 **Input:**  It take two dimensional list (matrix) as the input

 **Output:** It outputs two two-dimensional lists (2 matrices) as the output.

 **Usage/Example:**

+This code can factor the matrices out.
+This is good for solving different values of b instead of recombuting an elimiated b every time.

 Original matrix
 [3, -7, -2, 2]